How to file a Case in Consumer Court?

 A consumer complaint can be addressed in person by the complainant, by her/his representative who has an authorization letter, or by her/his lawyer.

 The complainant has the option of sending the complaint via registered mail, receipts of which should be stored for future reference.
-However, the complaint can also be filed online through the official website on “https://consumerhelpline.gov.in/”, which is more convenient for the consumer as it is time-saving.
+However, the complaint can also be filed online through the official website at https://consumerhelpline.gov.in/, which is more convenient for the consumer and time-saving.
 The fee for the complaint must be submitted through the online payment portal available.

 Conclusion